 In this article, we’re choosing to use the services and prices we offer to our customers so that you can get a baseline of what to expect.
 Keep in mind that every IT service provider is different and provides various services and prices.

-Like us, most companies offer several different pricing models or options when choosing what level of support would be ideal for your IT needs.
+Like us, most companies offer several different pricing models or options when choosing the level of support that is ideal for your IT needs.

-Regardless of which pricing model you choose, our managed IT services range in price between $125-$275 per user per month.
-Based on our current customer base, most customers pay, on average, between $175-$230 per user per month.
+Regardless of which pricing model you choose, our managed IT services cost between $125 and $275 per user per month.
+Based on our current customer base, most customers pay an average of $175 and $230 per user per month.

-Below are our four pricing models and will help you understand what you can typically expect when deciding which option is right for your business and employees.
+Below are our four pricing models, which will help you understand what you can typically expect when deciding which option is right for your business and employees.

 1. Network Operations Center (NOC) “Only.”

-A NOC (pronounced “knock”), also known as a Network Operations Center or Network Management Center, is a centralized place to monitor, control, and manage a network.
+A NOC (pronounced “knock”), also known as a Network Operations Center or Network Management Center, is a centralized place where a network is monitored, controlled, and managed.

-A NOC is usually at a remote location and typically monitors many different locations at once.
+A NOC is usually remote and typically monitors many different locations at once.
 When a NOC has critical applications or multiple locations, it may have more than one NOC for redundancy or business continuity.

 A typical NOC may be staffed by one or more IT personnel with several monitors displaying the network's overall health, systems, etc. This type of support ensures the company network infrastructure, systems, and applications are operating and active.